galcerte/pasmoco/README.md

 various scripting languages.
 Most of them, however, have the same "flawed" defaults, in the way I described in the first point.

 My reasons to start writing my own password manager are rather nitpicky, I'll admit that much.
 I can definitely work around what I percieve to be wrong with these.
-But, I wanted to learn C through practice, by writing a useful program.
+But, I wanted excuses to learn C through practice, so here they are.

 # Compilation & Installation
-Run-time dependencies are glibc and Monocypher for now, working with additional C standard library implementations is planned.
+Run-time dependencies are glibc and Monocypher for now, working with additional C standard library implementations is planned and should not be hard given the goals of this program.

 Compile-time dependencies are GCC, Make, glibc, and Monocypher.
 Make sure you install header files for glibc and Monocypher, if your distribution packages these files separately.